1.“Our classroom is a place for learning.”

 11. Code of Academic Integrity

 Students attending Natomas High School are expected to conduct themselves honorably while in pursuit of their education.
-Cheating, plagiarism, and fraud violate ethical rules of conduct and will not to be tolerated at Natomas High School.
+Cheating, plagiarism, and fraud violate ethical rules of conduct will not to be tolerated at Natomas High School.
 Students who continuously violate the NHS code of Academic Integrity may be subject to administrative discipline.
 Students violating this policy on semester final exams will receive a failing grade on the exam and other disciplinary consequences.
 Students who are caught cheating will loose all the points for that particular assignment.
 The person willing shares their work with another student (for purposes of cheating) also will loose the points for that particular assignment.

 12. Missing Assignments –